 Community Engagement And Support

 Baseball significantly boosts community cohesion and social interaction.
-Local teams and leagues engage fans and create a vibrant atmosphere during matches, making them social events that extend beyond the sport.
+Local teams and leagues engage fans and create a vibrant atmosphere during matches, making them social events that extend beyond the sport, reminiscent of community engagement in the italian baseball league.
 Compelling rivalries draw thousands of spectators, uniting them through shared experiences and reinforcing regional pride.
 As local businesses often sponsor teams, this mutual support benefits the economy and maintains the sport’s vitality.

 Challenges And Opportunities